luiswirth/bsc-thesis/src/matter/software.typ

 === Memory Safety + Performance

 Rust is a strongly-typed, modern systems programming language that combines performance on par with `C/C++` with strong memory safety guarantees.
 Unlike traditional memory-safe languages that rely on garbage collection, Rust achieves memory safety through a unique ownership and borrowing model inspired by formal software verification and static analysis techniques.
-This ensures safety at compile-time without compromising runtime performance @klabnik:rust.
+This ensures safety at compile-time without compromising runtime performance, @klabnik:rust.

 The Rust compiler acts as a proof checker, requiring the programmer to provide sufficient evidence for the safety of their code.